 - The class and policy names cannot comprise more than 31 characters. - Interface configurations allow for only AP and Ethernet interface configurations.
 Certain products support policies applied to SVI interfaces through the service-policy command.
-When both physical interfaces and SVI interfaces are configured with policies, the priority of the physical interfaces is higher than that of the SVI interfaces. - If run the service-policy command in global configuration mode, policies will be applied to all interfaces which can be configured with policies.
+When both physical interfaces and SVI interfaces are configured with policies, the priority of the physical interfaces is higher than that of the SVI interfaces.

-- U Creating a class and matching ACL rules
+Creating a class and matching ACL rules

-- Optional.

-- Create a class.
+- Optional. - Create a class.
 In the class configuration mode, match ACL, IP PRE or DSCP.

-V Creating a policy
+△ Creating a policy

 - Optional. - Create a policy.
-In the policy configuration mode, bind the class and stream behaviors. - U Creating a logical interface group and adding interfaces to the logical interface group - Optional. - Create a logical interface group and add interfaces to the logical interface group. - Applying a policy to an interface - Optional. - Associate a configured policy with a specified interface or logical interface group.
+In the policy configuration mode, bind the class and stream behaviors.

+Creating a logical interface group and adding interfaces to the logical interface group

+- Optional. - Create a logical interface group and add interfaces to the logical interface group.

+Applying a policy to an interface

+- Optional. - Associate a configured policy with a specified interface or logical interface group.
-- Run the show class-map command to check whether the class is successfully created and whether rules are successfully matched. - Run the show policy-map command to check whether the policy is successfully created and whether the class and stream behaviors are successfully bound. - Run the show mls qos interface command to check whether the interface is associated with the policy.

-- Run the show virtual-group command to check the interfaces in the logical interface group. - Run the show mls qos virtual-group command to check whether the logical interface group is associated with the policy.
+- Run the show class-map command to check whether the class is successfully created and whether rules are successfully matched. - Run the show policy-map command to check whether the policy is successfully created and whether the class and stream behaviors are successfully bound. - Run the show mls qos interface command to check whether the interface is associated with the policy. - Run the show virtual-group command to check the interfaces in the logical interface group. - Run the show mls qos virtual-group command to check whether the logical interface group is associated with the policy.

-Creating a class
+△ Creating a class

 Command class-map class-map-name

-Parameter Description class-map-name : Indicates the name of a class to be created.
-The name cannot comprise more than 31 characters.
+Parameter class-map-name: Indicates the name of a class to be created.
+The name cannot comprise more than 31

+Description characters.

-Command Mode Global configuration mode
+Command Global configuration mode

+Mode

 Usage Guide -